Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 If you love this classic chicken soup, you’ll probably enjoy our other comforting chicken recipes too.

-Our Chicken and Potatoes Recipe has that same cozy vibe with crispy roasted flavors.
+Our Forgotten Chicken Recipe is another set-it-and-forget-it comfort meal that fills the house with amazing smells.
 And our Chicken Tortilla Soup is what we make when we want something with a little more kick.

 Once you master this basic chicken soup technique, you’ll start seeing how it applies to so many of our favorite chicken recipes.
-The gentle simmering, the building of flavors – these techniques show up everywhere.
+The gentle simmering and the building of flavors—these techniques show up everywhere.

 How to Store and Reheat Classic Chicken Soup